-Students should be instructed in self-rescue skills through a capsize training before paddling in moving water.

-- 1) Instructors should wear a whistle on their PFDs. - 2) Every boat should have 2 floating painters (bow and stern lines) at least 25' long. - 3) Each group should carry rescue gear including a throw bag per boat, 2 prusiks, 2 carabiners and a pulley. - 4) The following topics should be covered with each group within the first few days of river travel: - \checkmark Flatwater and whitewater strokes. - ✓ Maneuvers: eddy turns, peel outs, ferries. - \checkmark Aggressive and defensive paddling. - \checkmark River hydrology, river reading/scouting. - 5) There are three ways to "run" a rapid: paddling, lining, and portaging.
-Consider all three.

-- 6) All groups should carry helmets while paddling on moving water.
-Helmets should be worn in any class III or IV rapids; other times at the instructor's discretion. - 7) Students and instructors should be certain that there is nothing in the canoe to cause entanglement when a person leaves the craft during a capsize.
-Possible hazards include poorly secured bow and stern lines, loose rope, bailer tieins, and canoe seats too snug on shoe heels.
+- 1. Students should be instructed in self-rescue skills through a capsize training before paddling in moving water. - 2.
+Instructors should wear a whistle on their PFDs. - 3.
+Every boat should have 2 floating painters (bow and stern lines) at least 25' long. - 4.
+Each group should carry rescue gear including a throw bag per boat, 2 prusiks, 2 carabiners and a pulley. - 5.
+The following topics should be covered with each group within the first few days of river travel: - a.
+Flatwater and whitewater strokes. - b.
+Maneuvers: eddy turns, peel outs, ferries. - c.
+Aggressive and defensive paddling. - d.
+River hydrology, river reading/scouting. - e.
+There are three ways to "run" a rapid: paddling, lining, and portaging.
+Consider all three. - 6.
+All groups should carry helmets while paddling on moving water.
+Helmets should be worn in any class III or IV rapids; other times at the instructor's discretion. - 7.
+Students and instructors should be certain that there is nothing in the canoe to cause entanglement when a person leaves the craft during a capsize.
+Possible hazards include poorly secured bow and stern lines, loose rope, bailer tie-ins, and canoe seats too snug on shoe heels.